LamaBleu/Pluto-DATV-test/scripts/gnuradio-webcam/README.md

 ### ffmpeg

 The most complex part !
 The settings I give here are totally empirics, worked for me.
-Run the GRC script first, to have your Pluto ready to transmit.
+First run the GRC script to have your Pluto ready to transmit.

 Example using BL IP-Camera (and streaming public french radio 'France Inter' as audio channel)